dotnet/docs-maui/docs/ios/xcsync.md

 #### Known issues

-* The addition of Xcsync to the workload as it is now has made it quite large.
-In the next release, we plan to optimize how intermediate dependencies are included and make the workload size more manageable.
+* The addition of Xcsync to the workload has increased the overall install and download size of the workloads significantly.
+In the next release, we plan decrease the overall installed and download workload size by 75% or more.
 * When invoking the tool via the dotnet command with a higher verbosity, the xcsync command might generate some extra output in the logs regarding a compatible .NET SDK not being found.
 Please disregard this extraneous output, the tool will still execute successfully.
 * Using an invalid value for the --verbosity, -v results in a runtime exception instead of the proper help message.